-This Report on Form 10-Q and other written and oral statements made from time to time by us may contain so-called "forward-looking statements," all of which are subject to risks and uncertainties.
+This report on Form 10-Q ("Report") and other written and oral statements made from time to time by us may contain so-called "forward-looking statements," all of which are subject to risks and uncertainties.
 Forward-looking statements can be identified by the use of words such as "expects," "plans," "will," "forecasts," "projects," "intends," "estimates," and other words of similar meaning.
 One can identify them by the fact that they do not relate strictly to historical or current facts.
 These statements are likely to address our growth strategy, financial results and product and development programs.
 One must carefully consider any such statement and should understand that many factors could cause actual results to differ from our forward looking statements.
 These factors may include inaccurate assumptions and a broad variety of other risks and uncertainties, including some that are known and some that are not.
 No forward-looking statement can be guaranteed and actual future results may vary materially.

 Information regarding market and industry statistics contained in this Report is included based on information available to us that we believe is accurate.
 It is generally based on industry and other publications that are not produced for purposes of securities offerings or economic analysis.
 We have not reviewed or included data from all sources, and cannot assure investors of the accuracy or completeness of the data included in this Report.
 Forecasts and other forward-looking information obtained from these sources are subject to the same qualifications and the additional uncertainties accompanying any estimates of future market size, revenue and market acceptance of products and services.
 We do not assume any obligation to update any forward-looking statement.
 As a result, investors should not place undue reliance on these forward-looking statements.
-As used in this Report, the terms "we", "us", "our", the "Company", "Marathon Patent Group, Inc." "Marathon", and "MARA" mean Marathon Patent Group, Inc. and its subsidiaries, unless otherwise indicated.